 Common Cause led the organizing of amicus briefs in a successful effort to defend the constitutionality of independent citizen redistricting commissions.

 Evenwel v.
-Abbott
+Abbott (TX)

 Common Cause offered a brief advancing a legal theory cited in parts of the decision that when drawing state legislative districts, effective constituent service requires counting every resident and not just voters.
 We also organized a separate brief signed by 19 counties and cities across the country in support of equal representation.